pedobry/esphome-smartboiler/README.md

 Once the pairing is completed (state is `Connected`), the PIN value is also ignored.

 The ESP32 stores the UUID in NVM and pairing is persistent between restarts.

+### Setting time on water heater
+The water heater has internal clock which measure date-less time (only day of the week and hours, minutes and seconds).
+This is used for scheduling of water heater stated or temperatures (available only in original app).
+For that, it's necessary that water heater has proper time set up.
+Unfortunately, the time is lost after power outage and needs to be set up again.

+By enabling time ESPHome component (see YAML), we use the time from the HomeAssistant to adjust/setup the time if it differs more than 30 seconds.
+That keeps the the water heater time in sync with HomeAssistant.

 ### How to reset UUID